harsha-b1/dbt_bq_intro_1/README.md

 ### Custom Data Tests:

-- Developed custom SQL queries in the `tests` directory to perform specific data validation checks beyond the default schema tests.
+- Developed custom SQL queries in the `tests` directory to perform specific data validation checks beyond the default schema tests like checking if Rating values are with in range between 0 and 5.

 ### Documentation: